ssuryakumar97/ScrapCollection_frontEnd/README.md

 Note:
 Please login to the user page, admin page and collection agent page to the different browser.
 Then only you can see the notification.
+Used socket io for admin, collection agent and user notification.

 Flow: